mikisvaz/rbbt/tutorial/background/index.md

-of entity; however, one can extend entities that already exist, so that several pieces of code can define the same entity and each will use the properties and annotations it requires without having to be aware of what the other piece declared--except ofcourse both define properties with the same name, which is why one must use names as precise and descriptive as possible.
+of entity; however, one can extend entities that already exist, so that several pieces of code can define the same entity and each will use the properties and annotations it requires without having to be aware of what the other piece declared--except of course if both define properties with the same name, which is why one must use names as precise and descriptive as possible.

 {% highlight ruby %}
 require 'rbbt-util'